What Is Durian Fruit?

 Looking somewhat like a sea urchin, durian is a unique tropical fruit mainly found in Asian countries.
-It has been called the "king of fruits" because of its enormous size (about 1 foot long), weight, and the large volume of edible flesh it contains.
+It has been called the "king of fruits" because of its large size (about 1 foot long), weight, and its volume of edible flesh.
 Usually, durian is either loved at first taste or immediately hated.
 Its fruit is sweet and buttery in texture, with very little juice—it may remind you of a Creamsicle.
 Durian can be eaten fresh or used to make various types of desserts.

 Shopping for Durian